 As the race to become the platform of choice for both customers and fashion companies intensifies, e-commerce players will continue to innovate by adding profitable value-added services and focusing on new technologies.
 Whether through acquisitions, investments, or internal R&D, companies that diversify their ecosystems will strengthen their lead over the remaining pure players relying solely on retail margins and existing offerings.

-the 2018 , we emphasized the importance of platforms as entry points of choice for consumers in their shopping journeys.
+In the 2018 State of Fashion report, we emphasized the importance of platforms as entry points of choice for consumers in their shopping journeys.
 The growing dominance of these platforms, through superior convenience, growing segment coverage, and the launch of private labels, continues to be a theme this year for both fashion pure players and multicategory platforms.
-State of Fashion report Our latest , written in partnership with the State of Fashion report Business of Fashion (BoF), therefore highlights what we call the “digital land grab” as one of our ten trends for the fashion industry to watch in 2019.
+Our latest State of Fashion report, written in partnership with the Business of Fashion (BoF), therefore highlights what we call the “digital land grab” as one of our ten trends for the fashion industry to watch in 2019.

 For example, Amazon, with an estimated total share of more than 8 percent, is on course to become the leading apparel retailer in the United States.
 Flipkart has a 40 percent share of online fashion sales in India.
 However, the potential for profitable growth fueled by user acquisition is starting to saturate due to market maturity and increased competition.
 The next horizon in platform evolution is business model diversification through proprietary technology and knowledge to enrich the offering to consumers and brands.
 The race is under way.